Songtech-0912/songtech-0912.github.io/content/wave-equation.md

 date = 2023-10-03
 +++

 The wave equation is a ubiquitous partial differential equation found in many areas of physics.
-We will attempt to solve it within this post.
+In this guide, we will sketch out the basic approach to solving it.

 <!-- more -->